-Actions planned for next period Description Current Performance Trend A&E waiting The achievement of the 4 hour % patients waiting under 4 hours in A&E Additional locum consultants starting times performance measure continues in Morriston will provide consistent The percentage to be a challenge and in March medically led 1st assessment in ED.
-100% of patients who 2018, the Health Board was Conclude evaluation of winter plan spend less than below the internal profile of 90%. with learning event in May Singleton and Neath Port Talbot 4 hours in all Implementation of the new patient 60% major and minor Hospitals continue to exceed the tracking system is underway and the 40% national target of 95% but emergency care system developed which will facilities from Morriston and Princess of Wales 20% improve patient flow. arrival until are below profile achieving 60% Additional ANP/ENP in POWH to and 70% in March 2018. admission. ~~~~~~~~ further support minors flow (and 4) transfer or hour performance) discharge Implement "Breaking the Cycle" % waiting under 4 hours in A&E action plan A&E waiting Number of patients waiting over 12 hours in Performance against the 12 hour As above.
+Description Current Performance Actions planned for next period Trend The achievement of the 4 hour A&E waiting % patients waiting under 4 hours in A&E Additional locum consultants starting times performance measure continues in Morriston will provide consistent to be a challenge and in March The percentage medically led 1st assessment in ED.
+100% of patients who 2018, the Health Board was Conclude evaluation of winter plan spend less than below the internal profile of 90%. with learning event in May Singleton and Neath Port Talbot 4 hours in all Implementation of the new patient 60% major and minor Hospitals continue to exceed the tracking system is underway and the 40% national target of 95% but emergency care system developed which will facilities from Morriston and Princess of Wales 20% improve patient flow. arrival until are below profile achieving 60% Additional ANP/ENP in POWH to admission, and 70% in March 2018. ~~~~~~~~ further support minors flow (and 4) transfer or Approximately and a second control of the se hour performance) discharge Implement "Breaking the Cycle" % waiting under 4 hours in A&E action plan A&E waiting Number of patients waiting over 12 hours in Performance against the 12 hour As above.
 A&E measure also continues to times A&E The number of be a challenge especially through 1200 the Winter period.
-In March 2018. patients who 1000 the Health Board had 1.051 12 spend 12 hours 800 or more in all hour breaches of which 745 were hospital major attributed to Morriston Hospital; 600 and minor care 305 to Princess of Wales and 1 in 400 facilities from both Singleton and Neath Port 200 Talbot Hospitals. arrival until admission. transfer or discharge Number over 12 hours in A&E
+In March 2018. patients who 1000 spend 12 hours the Health Board had 1.051 12 800 or more in all hour breaches of which 745 were hospital major attributed to Morriston Hospital; 600 and minor care 305 to Princess of Wales and 1 in 400 facilities from both Singleton and Neath Port 200 Talbot Hospitals. arrival until admission. transfer or discharge Number over 12 hours in A&E